msabramo/kallithea/docs/usage/backup.rst

 When using sqlite just copy kallithea.db.
 Any other database engine requires a manual backup operation.

-Database backup will contain all gathered statistics
+A database backup will contain all gathered statistics.